NixSphere/NixConv/README.md

 # NixConv
-A Python parser for Nix code
+A parser for Nix code